 Park City is a very small town located in the state of Montana.
 With a population of 1,023 people and just one neighborhood, Park City is the 86th largest community in Montana.

-When you are in Park City, you'll notice that it is more blue-collar than most other communities in America.
-48.19% of Park City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Park City is a blue-collar town, with 48.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Park City is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Park City who work in office and administrative support (12.50%), sales jobs (10.08%), and management occupations (10.08%).

 Park City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.